Latest Updates On Netflix’s ‘Jessica Jones’ And ‘Luke Cage’ Season 2

 “I think one of the things I would be able to do now, that’s harder to do in the first season, is to really expand on the ensemble… I would hope to further expand on the ensemble, and on Jessica’s world.
 She ends in a very different place than she started off.
 She’s still going to be Jessica Jones — that is not going to change.
 She will continue to drink and make mistakes, and accidentally drop people onto train tracks, but something has changed for her by the end of this season, and I’d just love to explore that in the second season.”

-The interview was back in 2015; therefore, the direction of the show may have changed this then.
+The interview was back in 2015; therefore, the direction of the show may have changed since then.
 Furthermore, it is not clear whether the plot of The Defenders will influence the storyline for Jessica Jones.

-In a now deleted interview with Digital Spy, Krysten Ritter talked about filming The Defenders and Jessica Jones:
+In a now deleted interview with Digital Spy, Krysten Ritter talked about filming The Defenders and Jessica Jones.

 “They’ll be back-to-back”, Ritter stated, referring to filming Jessica Jones Season 2 after The Defenders.
 “I don’t know if they’ll overlap a little bit…It’s about to be a serious undertaking.
 I’m starting my physical training – lots of weight training and boxing.”